corybrunson/ordr/cran-comments.md

 ### R-hub (default)

-Several checks had PREPERRORS, which i'm not qualified to account for.

 There were no ERRORs or WARNINGs.
-There were one or two NOTEs, depending on the check.
+There were two NOTEs.

 One note flagged the same new submission status, possible misspellings, and possibly invalid URLs as the Win-Builder checks.